blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

     compile "org.glassfish.jersey.core:jersey-server:${jerseyVersion}"
     compile "org.glassfish.jersey.containers:jersey-container-servlet-core:${jerseyVersion}"
     compile "org.glassfish.jersey.containers:jersey-container-jetty-http:${jerseyVersion}"
+    compile "org.glassfish.jersey.media:jersey-media-json-jackson:${jerseyVersion}"
 }
 ```

 I think Gradle file is pretty self-explanatory.
 Probably only thing you should change
 is mainClassName variable to point to your main class that will initialize Jetty server.

+JSON parsing is done by using popular Jackson library.
+Including `jersey-media-json-jackson`
+package in classpath will take care of JSON marshaling and unmarshaling.

 ## Server configuration
 In JerseyApplication I have configured Jetty and Jersey.